-From that quote, you’ll probably note that both Scotland and Northern Ireland are not mentioned.
-This is because Scotland already has similar legislation in place and Northern Ireland has not yet stipulated any minimum energy-efficiency requirements for rental properties.
-Inarguably it’s in everybody’s interests to improve the efficiency of domestic dwellings but what constitutes F and G rated properties is currently a subject of heated debate.
+Both Scotland and Northern Ireland are not mentioned here.
+This is because Scotland already has similar legislation in place and Northern Ireland has not yet agreed minimum energy-efficiency requirements for rental properties.
+It’s in everybody’s interests to improve the efficiency of domestic dwellings, but what constitutes F and G rated properties is currently a subject of heated debate.

 How are EPC ratings calculated?